SoftLaunch/Arduino-MOS/mos_api_docu.md

 ##### Description

 Suspend task for the given amount of time in seconds.
-After the time is elapsed, the task will be resumed.
+After the time has elapsed, the task will be resumed.

 ##### Syntax